How can I remove a CCJ?

 1. You can pay the CCJ in full within a month of it being issued.
 This will remove all details of the CCJ from the court register and your credit profile.

 2. You pay the CCJ later than a month (if discovered after that time period).
 However, you will only be in a position to receive a certificate of satisfaction which confirms that the CCJ has been paid.
-The CCJ will remain on the register and your credit profile for the 6 year period marked as “satisfied”.
+The CCJ will remain on the register and your credit profile for the 6-year period marked as “satisfied”.

 3. You can apply for the judgment to be set aside, if the CCJ is a “default judgment”.
 A default judgment is a judgment made when you (the defendant) fails to acknowledge the claim or put in a Defence.
-In these circumstances, judges have discretion to set aside the CCJ i.e. to declare the judgment as unenforceable.
-This can also be achieved if the Claimant consents to the Judgment being set aside.
+In these circumstances, Judges have discretion to set aside the CCJ.
+If there is a procedural defect in the registration of the CCJ you may be able to rely on mandatory grounds to secure set aside of the CCJ.

-How can we help?
+How can Ellis Jones help?